 OBD2B Engine Harness w/ OBD2A or OBD1 ECU Tach Wiring Fix

-Most 2000-2001 OBD2B Integra and 1999-2000 Civic engine harnesses do NOT have a tach signal wire from the distributor to the gauge cluster to operate the tachometer.
+Most OBD2B Integra, Civic, and CRV engine harnesses do NOT have a tach signal wire from the distributor to the gauge cluster to operate the tachometer.
 This is because the OBD2B vehicle's gauge cluster gets the tach signal directly from the OBD2B ECU instead of the distributor.
 When installing an OBD2A ECU with an OBD2B to OBD2A jumper harness or OBD1 ECU with an OBD2B to OBD1 jumper harness into a 2000-2001 Integra or 99-00 Civic, the tachometer will no longer operate as the OBD2a and OBD1 ECU's do not output a tach signal to the gauge cluster tachometer.

 To correct this, you will need to run a wire from the blue tachometer wire at the distributor to the gauge cluster tach wire (found on the driver's side shock tower connector) so that it "functions" like an OBD2A or OBD1 vehicle.